mobicycle/Edison_Bluemix_HANA/http_request.md

 #####Start the server application, listening on port 3000:

+##Backend.js
+  implement the GPIO interface, add the call to load the pi-gpio module var wpi = require(' pi-gpio');
+  initialise the GPIO
+  open the ports as inputs
+  (API receives a request for one of the inputs.
+The request should include the latest value read from the port.)
+  add a timer loop to read each GPIO input
+  store the latest value in our inputs array
+  retrieve and display the "something" at "you decide" second intervals
+  pass a callback function to a setInterval library function call

 ##Index.html
   Create a placeholder to display the I/O values retrieved from Edison
   Set up an input div as a placeholder, `<div id="input"></div>`